-Shortbread are easy to make but are delicious and keep for ages in an airtight container.
+Shortbread are easy to make but are delicious, keep for ages in an airtight container and you can vary their appearance very easily.
 If you do botch a batch, keep them to use in a cheesecake base or for a fridge cake like tiffin or caramel shortbread.
 If you have any clotted cream you need to use up, you can substitute half of the butter in the recipe for clotted cream.
-You can make individual biscuits (see below) or petticoat tails, as pictured above.
+You can make individual biscuits (see below), petticoat tails, as pictured above, or fingers, by pressing the mix into a square or rectangular tin.
+I use a loose bottomed 26 × 26cm square tin.

 200g room temperature butter or vegan Stork baking block